 And now it’s all coming apart: the dying chain stores, the giant zombie companies that can only exist by borrowing money to buy back their own stocks, the auto-makers who have run out of lending schemes for non-creditworthy customers, the shale oil fracking companies that could never make a red cent, the agri-biz farmers grown morbidly obese on a diet of credit and government subsidies (just like their end-customers grew obese on engineered snack-foods), the Wall Street lords of financialization hypothecating fortunes by leveraging the stripped assets of everything not nailed down from sea to shining sea, the swelling underclass conditioned to helplessness, addiction, and vice, the inescapable ambient tyranny of media hype, propaganda, and disinformation, and, of course, the catastrophe that government has become.

 Read more …

-We try to run the Automatic Earth on people’s kind donations.
-Since their revenue has collapsed, ads no longer pay for all you read, and your support is now an integral part of the process.
+We try to run the Automatic Earth on donations.
+Since ad revenue has collapsed, your support is now an integral part of the process.